 Our SUT was a cluster of Nginx instances, placed behind a load balancer and deployed to ECS via Terraform.
 The number of ECS tasks depended on the scale of the test run, so this was tweaked throughout the project.

 These scripts weren’t too interesting: we created some groups with various minimum parameters (like minimum number of URLs), made some custom metrics, and used our batch method so that each VU sent concurrent requests (in addition to the concurrent iterations of each VU).

 Again, we didn’t need to spend much time making a realistic script.
 The load profiles in our scenarios, however, were more interesting.

 We ran three tests, each for different goals.
-Different goals have different workloads, as described in the docs about test types.
+Different goals have different workloads, as described in the docs about load test types.

 These values actually exceed the expectations that we set for our customers.
 Please don’t run uncontrolled tests of this magnitude—we’ll probably stop the test!

-Goal: See whether k6 could maintain an RPS that corresponded to peak load.
+A stress test to see whether k6 could maintain an RPS that corresponded to peak load.

 - VUs: 500k